SethPitts/clinical_research_study_manager/README.rst

 Clinical Research Study Manager
 ===============================

-Program to manage some common clinical research task from the command line
+Program to manage some common clinical research task from the command.
+Very much a work in progress line

 Getting Started
 ---------------

 This program requires python 3 and a few external packages.
+Strongly advise installing into a virtual environment as I'm new at this!

 Prerequisites
 ~~~~~~~~~~~~~